Skip to content

 Results from Studies About Reform Schools

-Instead, reform schools have been replaced by therapeutic boarding schools or residential treatment centers (RTCs) providing exceptional, empathetic treatment for boys and girls with developmental, emotional, and mental health problems.
-Instead of punishing a child’s behavior, RTCs treat the child by addressing the root cause of their distress.
+Instead, reform schools have been replaced by alternative schools, therapeutic boarding schools, wilderness therapy programs and residential treatment centers (RTCs) providing exceptional, empathetic treatment for boys and girls with developmental, emotional, and mental health challenges.

-Revolutionizing Teen Rehabilitation: The Unparalleled Advantages of Therapeutic Boarding Schools and Residential Treatment Centers
+The Unparalleled Advantages of Therapeutic Boarding Schools and Residential Treatment Centers

-Can Reform Schools Help Troubled teens?
+Can Reform Schools Help Troubled Teens?

 A residential treatment center (RTC) provides 24/7 supervision and a structured environment for children with mental health and behavioral issues.
 However, residential treatment centers are nothing like institutional reform schools.